adamhoof/CDN77-DNS/README.md

          - Solution fork: When inserting the rules, this should trigger an error (or split broad prefix), according to the RFC.
              - Fork1 (not selected solution): Prefix deaggregation would violate the requirement for memory efficiency, since a lot of rules would be added as a result of prefix deaggregation.
 It is also very performance hungry to detect and correct these conflicts!
              - Fork2 (selected solution): Detect and Error is much more suitable for this task, since it does not use more memory and during the insertion only goes through the trie to check if conflicting rules exists (either broader, exact or narrower rule exists relative to the inserted one, that would be conflicting).
-   - **Trie search**: We traverse the trie down and along the path until we hit ECS mask, keep track of a node that has PoP ID AND is the most specific == further down the trie == larger prefix.
-When we hit the last possible one (depth equal to the ECS IP length) we will safely tell the most concrete prefix and return its scope prefix length and PoP ID.
+   - **Trie search**: Incorrect assumption: We traverse the trie down along a path defined by ECS IP.
+Keep track of a node that HAS {PoP ID x scope prefix length} AND is the most the specific => further down the trie => larger prefix.
+When we hit the last possible one defined by ==from future wrong==>> ECS IP mask<<==from future wrong== we will tell the most concrete prefix and return its scope prefix length and PoP ID.
-     - Invalid Issue: Wait but if we only traverse until ECS IP mask, we might miss a path that contains this ECS address AND is more specific
+     - Issue: Wait but if we only traverse until ECS IP mask, we might miss a path that contains this ECS address AND is more specific
-     - Invalid Solution: --FROM FUTURE WRONG MARK--> ECS IP = 4bits:4bits.../50, but path = 4bits:4bits.../90 contains this ECS IP AND is more specific <--FROM FUTURE WRONG MARK-- So we go until the trie offers a path down.
+     - Invalid Solution: ECS IP = 4bits:4bits.../50, but path = 4bits:4bits.../90 ==from future wrong==>> contains ECS IP AND is more specific <==from future wrong==.
-       - Issue: Wait but this means that when the ECS IP mask ends (it is like a key that guides the path), we have multiple paths to choose from
+       - Issue: Wait but this means that when the ECS IP mask ends, we have multiple paths to choose from going forward
        - Solution1: We will need to split at that point, find all, sort, find the most specific one?
 This means performance hit, but it might be necessary, because if we search just the first path available (using DFS ie) and not all of them, we might choose a prefix that is very broad in the end => not good for the customer!
        - Solution2: Maybe choose a middle ground solution that tells us "this is specific enough prefix" that will act as a block, where the average case will be searching 1/2 of the paths instead of all of them?
-     - Actual Solution: Hold on, the search might actually work differently and easier ---FIXED WRONG--> /50 contains /90, not reverse, /50 IS BROADER than /90 <---FIXED WRONG--.
-When the Authoritative DNS performs the lookup, it takes this ECS IP as a whole key and just follows it down the path, so the 0's will either lead us to nil or to the max, 128 length.
+     - Actual Solution: Hold on, the search might actually work differently and easier ==fixed wrong==> /50 contains /90, not reverse, /50 IS BROADER than /90 <==fixed wrong==.
+When the Authoritative DNS performs the lookup, it takes this ECS IP like a key and just follows it down the path.
        - Hmm and this actually gives us the time complexity, O(ipv6l), where ipv6l is the length of IPv6 address, that is 128 => O(1), nice

 ## Even more optimised solution (not implemented)